-Arrangements will be made by the Company to ensure that the minimum number of shareholders required to form a quorum will attend the meeting in order that the meeting may proceed and the business concluded.
+The formal business of the AGM will be held three weeks later on 27 July 2021.
+Arrangements will be made by the Company to ensure that the minimum number of shareholders required to form a quorum will attend the AGM in order that the meeting may proceed and the business be concluded.
+The Board considers these arrangements to be in the best interests of shareholders given the current circumstances.